Do You Need a Faculty?

 Works of minor repair or maintenance of the fabric of the church (not materially altering its appearance) up to a value of £2,000 (excluding VAT and the cost of any scaffolding) require no permission.
 Specified work up to £7,500 may be able to be authorised by the Archdeacon without a faculty under Minor Works.
 The Minor Works regulations will be replaced on from 1 January 2016 by new arrangements called the A and B Lists.
 But under both systems changes to a building - regardless of their cost - will normally need prior, formal authorisation through faculty.

 Works of minor repair or maintenance of the fabric of the church (not materially altering its appearance) in the value band £2,000 to £7,500 (excluding VAT and the cost of any scaffolding) require the prior approval of the Archdeacon after his consultation as appropriate with the DAC.

 Archdeacon’s Temporary Licence

 Parishes may apply to their Archdeacon for temporary permission to trial works (e.g. limited pew removals) for up to 15 months.
-Such applications (which may be made via e-mail or post) should include full details of the proposed works.
+Such applications should include full details of the proposed works (a description of why the work is proposed, photos of the area concerned, drawings where applicable, plus a description of storage arrangements for any items being temporarily removed).
 The works must be entirely reversible.
 By the 12-month point, the parish must either reverse the works or make them permanent through a formal faculty application.

 A formal faculty application is required for any works which are not covered by the above categories.